DavidSpriggs/intern-tutorial-esri-jsapi/README.md

 This is a tutorial on using intern to unit/functional test your esri JavaScript API apps.

 First off big props to Colin Snover over at sitepen for the intern-tutorial found [here](https://github.com/theintern/intern-tutorial).
 Colins tutorial was my starting point and helped me get the feel for intern and writing the tests themselves.
-I highly recomend you read his tutorial first, then comeing back here.
+I highly recommend you read his tutorial first, then coming back here.

 For a fast start running my example tests, follow these steps:

 ### Step 1:
 * Clone or download this repo.
-* We are going to run our tests with a 'head' (browser) so move or copy the tutorial to a web accessable folder.
+* We are going to run our tests with a 'head' (browser) so move or copy the tutorial to a web accessible folder.
 We will be using the browser test runner so intern needs to be server via a web server to avoid any cross domain errors.
-* If you dont have node installed, [install](http://nodejs.org/) it.
+* If you don't have node installed, [install](http://nodejs.org/) it.

 ### Step 2:
 * Install intern-geezer in the root of the project: